Should you take a pregnancy test? 10 signs

 Unusual cravings and food aversions are common in the first trimester, though they sometimes persist through the entire pregnancy.

-Some people crave non-food items, such as dirt or ice.
-It is best to see a doctor if experiencing cravings for things that are not food.
+Some women crave non-food items, such as dirt or ice.
+Anyone who craves things that are not food should consult a healthcare provider.

 8. Changes in bathroom habits